-Designers must coordinate backflow prevention requirements, including requirements for maintenance accessibility and periodic testing, with the Design and Construction

-Agent.
-In order to facilitate mandatory testing and maintenance without disruption to the facility water supply, provide a minimum of two backflow preventers in parallel on the service connection to any MTF with 24/7 operation.
+\2\ Backflow prevention must meet the requirements of UFC 3-420-01, the International Plumbing Code and be coordinated with the Design and Construction agent for maintenance accessibility and testing. /2/ In order to facilitate mandatory testing and maintenance without disruption to the facility water supply, provide a minimum of two backflow preventers in parallel on the service connection to any MTF with 24/7 operation.